12 Thanksgiving Photoshoot Ideas for Babies You’ll Just Have To Try

-When it comes to your baby, there’s nothing in this world that’s cuter than your little marshmallow — except when they’re dressed up as an acorn!
-They grow so fast their first year, which is why we take a million photos of them every holiday (actually, every day, which is why you need Monthbooks so you can print them all).
-If you’re already thinking about a Thanksgiving photo op for your little one or are looking for creative ways to celebrate baby’s first Thanksgiving, you don’t need to worry about brainstorming cute ideas — we’ve got you covered.
-These are the best Thanksgiving photoshoot ideas for babies…
+What's cuter than a picture of a baby inside a Thanksgiving cornucopia?
+A baby dressed as a turkey!
+When it comes to your baby, there’s nothing in this world that’s cuter than your little marshmallow.
+Your little one's first year — and first holiday season — goes by in the blink of an eye, which is why you take a million photos of them every day.
+If you’re already thinking about a Thanksgiving photo op for your cutie or just looking for creative ways to celebrate baby’s first Thanksgiving, don’t worry about brainstorming cute ideas — we found the best Thanksgiving photoshoot ideas for babies this year!

 ‘Tis the season for photos filled with pumpkins!
 Find a pumpkin big enough to fit your little one, then carve out the middle and all that goo (or opt for a hollowed out fake pumpkin).
 Once it’s dry, place baby inside, either awake or asleep, for a super cute photo.
 Bonus points if you carve a jack-o-lantern that lets your baby’s feet stick out!

 Instead of placing your baby in a pile of fall leaves (which is super cute), try a pose that doesn’t require them to sit up — or even wear clothes!
 Place baby on a blanket on the grass, or indoors if that’s more comfortable, and place multi-colored autumn leaves around their body.
 Then, strategically hold one leaf in front of the camera (so it covers their diaper and makes it appear like baby’s naked) for an adorable seasonal photo.